Telefonica/opengateway-developers-website/about/initiative.md

 - **Promote Interoperability:** Our APIs are built on open standards, ensuring compatibility across different networks and platforms, thus fostering a more connected and cohesive digital ecosystem.
 - **Improve Operational Efficiency:** Simplified access to network services reduces development time and operational overhead, allowing developers to focus on what they do best – creating great applications.

-## Current Status and Availability of GSMA Open Gateway APIs

-GSMA Open Gateway currently offers a variety of APIs, including those for Identity and Fraud Prevention, Location Services, and Communication Services.
-These APIs are available in numerous countries, with ongoing development and implementation efforts enhancing their reach and functionality.
-This initiative is paving the way for more seamless and secure telecommunications services worldwide.
-For more information on the current status, please visit [this website] (https://open-gateway.gsma.com).

 ## Key Features of Open Gateway APIs

 ### 1. Interoperability and Open Standards